 - 5332.Quality Improvement in Healthcare (3:3:0).
 The purpose of this course is to explore the concept of Quality and the process of Quality Improvement across the Health Care continuum.
 We will discuss the history and evolution of quality, its terms, principles, theories, and practices.
 Students will review methods of improving quality, including but not limited to continuous Quality Improvement and Total Quality Management, and to the guidelines for implementing quality management and continuous quality improvement processes.
 Students will also be asked to think creatively to design novel ways of improving quality.
 (F) - 5333.Qualitative Research Methods (3:3:0).
 This course will include sessions on: introduction to qualitative research, research design, ethnography, conducting a literature search, qualitative interviewing, recruitment and sampling, mixed methods, focus groups, thematic qualitative data analysis, ethics, and the quality of qualitative research.
 (F) - 5334.Community Based Research Methods (3:3:0).
 In this course we will explore community based research methods in Public Health, including Community Based Participatory Research (CBPR).
 We will discuss the history and principles of community based research, the ethics of this type of research and methods to involve communities in our research.
 (F) - 5335.Reproductive Epidemiology (3:3:0).
 An introduction to maternal and child health (MCH) epidemiology.
 Readings from the textbook will be supplemented with several journal articles.
 Guest speakers from the discipline of MCH, obstetrics, and neonatology will deliver selected lectures.
 (Prerequisite: GSPH 5307).
 (F) - 5336.Digital Media in Public Health (3:3:0).
 This class will explore the use of social and digital media as it is currently being used in the field of public health.
 Class will include discussions of innovative public health programming ideas, and evidence-based practices using social and digital media.
-(F) - 5411.Introduction to Biostatistics (4:3:1).
+(F) - 5340.Data Management and Analysis for the Health Sciences (3:3:0).
+This is a three credit hour course for master's degree students in public health.
+This course covers practical issues related to public health design, data management, and data analysis using SPSS and SAS software packages.
+(H) - 5411.Introduction to Biostatistics (4:3:1).
 This course will introduce students to basic biostatistics as used in public health practice.
 Students will learn to describe, measure, and analyze public health problems.
 Course Prerequisite: College-level Algebra.
-(F), (O)
+(F), (O) - GSPO Courses (Online Program): - 5224.Public Health in Practice (2:2:0).
+This course held by subject matter experts with applied experience will use studies to illustrate the realities of public health practice.
+(O) - 5229.Issues in Rural Health (2:2:0).
+This course will explore the issues in rural health, including lack of access to care, substance abuse, mental health, farm safety, and unintentional injury.
+(O) - 5304.Introduction to Social and Behavioral Sciences (3:3:0).
+This course will focus on the behavioral sciences and their influence on public health.
+As a core course, this is an overview.
+We will briefly cover many aspects of the behavioral sciences, including individual, community, organizational, and social impacts on health.
+We will focus on the ecological model of health and discuss social determinants of health.
+(O) - 5307.Introduction to Epidemiology (3:3:0).
+This course will introduce students to basic Epidemiology as used in Public Health practice.
+Students will learn to describe, measure, and analyze public health problems.
+They will practice outbreak investigations and learn about epidemiologic research designs.
+(O)